Tips in Time for Healthy Aging Month

 Lock in a policy now because as you age, the plan becomes more expensive.
 AARP offers a plan through MetLife.
 Learn more about it at www.metlife.com/aarp.
 If you have helped your loved one set up their policy, don’t forget to invest in policy for yourself too.

 It is never too late to begin setting financial goals and budgeting.
 These are imperative to plan for retirement and long-term care.
 Budgets help you see where your money is going each month and financial goals will help you keep that budget in line.
 Don’t forget to remind your loved ones to take advantage of senior discounts!

 At CARE, we care deeply for your family, and we tailor our care to meet their specific needs.
 We help get them to their appointments, will run errands with or for them, and we are here to make sure they stay healthy.
-Contact us to discuss if our team can make a difference in the life of your loved one.
+Call us at 1-800-798-6565 to learn more or visit https://careinc.com/contact-us to discuss if our team can make a difference in the life of your loved one.

 You may also like these posts.

 While exercising is important at all points of life, it is especially important as you age.
 In this blog we will show you some moves to stay active while also staying safe!

 If you have a loved one with autism, it's essential to understand how to support them to help them thrive.
 In this blog we will look into some tips on how to support your loved one with this developmental condition.